juliaguida/oystercard/sequence/onsite/day_one_hybrid.md

 Make sure you've read the [student manual](https://docs.google.com/document/d/1G3am9kQzBFBerZjCR6WlinJb3YfgOpx486VFCH3R8DI/edit?usp=sharing) - remember before coming to the office:

  * Make sure you've got a negative lateral flow test result (you'll need to show the text or email)
- * Install the NHS Covid app
+ * Install the NHS COVID app
  * Wear a mask inside the building and on public transport
  * Bring your own hot drinks cup and bottle
  * Bring your laptop and charger - or pick it here on your first day (take it home with you when leaving the building)